-Reminder: It is against university policy to share userids and passwords.
-Additional information may be found at this web site: http://www.asu.edu/aad/manuals/acd/acd125.html
+It's against university policy to share userids and passwords.

 As part of each end-of-the-semester processing, important academic decisions are made about students, particularly undergraduates.
-To ensure that correct decisions are made in such areas as deans list, probation/disqualification, etc, it is vital that all grades be posted on time so they can be factored into this processing.
+To ensure that correct decisions are made in such areas as eAdvisor, Deans list, financial aid eligibility, probation/disqualification, etc, it is vital that all grades be posted on time so they can be factored into this processing.